Register your company in Hong Kong with our Special Anniversary discount!

 Annual General Meetings are important because they allow shareholders to have a voice in the management of the company.

-AGMs are required by law for all Hong Kong companies, and must be held at least once per year.
+AGMs are required by law for Hong Kong companies and must be held at least once per year.

 1. The purpose of the AGM is to allow shareholders to discuss and vote on the company's financial reports, as well as elect directors and other officers.